developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 **Voice text -** words input into this field are spoken to the device user when the field receives focus.
 For example, if a field were mapped to the scanner for input and to voice output, this prompt might read "This field speaks aloud any data acquired by the scanner."

 **Pitch -** sets the pitch for text-to-speech output in a scalar range with a starting (default) value of 1.0 (normal pitch).
-Greater values increase the pitch of the synthesized voice, lesser values decrease it. **Float values only**.
+Greater values increase the pitch of the synthesized voice, lesser values decrease it. **Accepts float values only**.

-**Volume -** sets the volume level for text-to-speech output in a scalar range between 0.0 (off) and 1.0 (full). **Float values only**.
+**Volume -** sets the volume level for text-to-speech output in a scalar range between 0.0 (off) and 1.0 (full). **Accepts float values only**.

 **Rate -** sets the speed for synthesized speech output in a scalar range with a starting (default) value of 1.0 (normal speech rate).
-A value of 2.0 doubles speed, a value of 0.5 cuts the speed in half. **Float values only**.
+A value of 2.0 doubles speed, a value of 0.5 cuts the speed in half. **Accepts float values only**.

 **Language -** sets the language for text-to-speech input and synthesized output.
 If no language is specified, the TTS engine attempts to match the language to the Locale currently selected in the device.
-This field accepts any of the predefined [locale codes](https://techdocs.zebra.com/mx/uimgr/#set-current-locale).
+This field accepts any of the predefined [Locale codes](https://techdocs.zebra.com/mx/uimgr/#set-current-locale).

 <img alt="" style="height:219px" src="eb26-05.png"/>
 _Click image to enlarge; ESC to exit_.